Cecily Crozier

-Cecily Medland Crozier (21 July 1911, Elsternwick – 2006, Adelaide) was an artist, poet and literary editor who co-founded aCOMMENT, an avant-garde literary magazine in Melbourne.
+Cecily Medland Crozier (21 July 1911, Elsternwick – 2006, Adelaide) was an Australian artist, poet and literary editor who co-founded aCOMMENT, an avant-garde literary magazine in Melbourne.

 Biography

 Crozier was born in Elsternwick, on 21 July 1911 to Australian-born parents Robert Henry Crozier (1884–1939), a mining engineer, and Elsa McGillivray (1881–1957).
 She had two brothers, Laurie and Brian, two and five years her junior.
 The family was well-to-do and Crozier's presence at weddings as flower girl or bridesmaid was reported in the social pages of Melbourne newspapers.
 Her uncle was Frank R. Crozier, an Australian official war artist in WWI who was to continue a career as a painter after the war, and one of whose exhibitions was later organised by Crozier.

 The family traveled for her father's work, first in Burma, before a return to Melbourne, and then to London when she was about ten.
 Retreating from the London climate after two years her mother Elsa took the family to the south of France, to Nice, then Grasse, and Montpellier.
 There Crozier was educated at a convent for three months, and then in a Lycee until age fifteen.
 She learned piano before another move at eighteen to London, and there worked as an artist's model.
 She joined her fiancé Nico for several years in Alexandria, where she designed and made clothes.